5l1v3r1/DoubleCap/README.md

 4) After removing the cap, the bioreporter vial is screwed to the other side (with connector) <br>
 5) The two substances are mixed, the two vials stays fixed one with the other by the double cap <br>
 6) The GMO are returned to the lab to be destroyed <br>
+(see the picture "Worklow - DoubleCap.png" on this folder)

 MATERIAL NEEDED : <br>